mike-heckman/newBroom/README.md

 ## How It Works

-The core of newBroom is its rule-based engine that runs when you close your last browser window or click "Clean Now".
+The core of newBroom is its rule-based engine that runs when you start your browser or click "Clean Now".

 1.  **Blacklist First**: The extension first checks if a cookie or data item belongs to a domain on your blacklist.
 If it does, it's marked for deletion, no matter what.
 2.  **Whitelist Check**: If the item is not on the blacklist, the extension checks if it belongs to a domain on your whitelist.
 If it's **not** on the whitelist, it's marked for deletion.